 the State agency responsible for providing mental health services.

 (1).
 Through its collaboration with DHHS and specifically the coordination of Maine’s Benefits Counseling Network, DBVI has been able to develop opportunities and overcome barriers to competitive integrated employment for individuals with disabilities who are eligible for MaineCare, the State’s Medicaid program.
-DBVI/DVR, OADS, and SAMHS have resumed negotiations to develop one joint MOU in accordance with WIOA regulations.
-The MOU is expected to be completed by June 2020.
+DBVI/DVR, OADS, and *OBH* have resumed negotiations to develop one joint MOU in accordance with WIOA regulations.

 (2).
 DBVI continues to support individuals with Developmental Disabilities to obtain and retain employment and is committed to ensuring their access to employment and meaningful work.
 DBVI co-enrolls clients with DVR to ensure that all rehabilitation needs are identified and addressed ensuring better employment outcomes.
 DBVI funds Discovering Personal Genius which is a customized employment program effective with the DD population.
 DBVI also coordinates with DHHS regarding long term job supports through their Waiver services programs.
 DBVI actively coordinates DD services with area agencies providing services to the DD population including Case Management Services, Housing and Day Services.

 (3).
-DBVI has strong partnerships with the Department of Health and Human Services, and specifically the Offices of Aging and Disability Services (OADS) and Substance Abuse and Mental Health Services (SAMHS).
-The MOUs address the combined efforts that DBVI and DHHS have initiated and clarify roles to improve the successful outcomes for these jointly served populations.
-The MOUs are used to guide these agencies through a system change planning process for the purpose of implementing an aligned service delivery system that promotes evidence-based practices.
+DBVI has strong partnerships with the Department of Health and Human Services, and specifically the Offices of Aging and Disability Services (OADS) and *Office of Behavioral Health (OBH)*.
+The MOU addresses the combined efforts that DBVI and DHHS have initiated and clarify roles to improve the successful outcomes for these jointly served populations.
+The MOU *is* used to guide these agencies through a system change planning process for the purpose of implementing an aligned service delivery system that promotes evidence-based practices.
 It contains information about policies and processes that pertain to maintaining and enhancing the relationship between these two entities.

-Through these strong partnerships with OADS and SAMHS, DBVI has been able to maximize federal and state funding to Maine by drawing down its full federal allotment for public rehabilitation services and accessing employment support services through Medicaid waivers.
-Additionally, DBVI, OADS and SAMHS have developed and are implementing joint approaches to the workforce development of community rehabilitation providers and business engagement throughout the state.
-Currently, DBVI, OADS and SAMHS are in planning meetings to develop one MOU.
+Through these strong partnerships with OADS and *OBH*, DBVI has been able to maximize federal and state funding to Maine by drawing down its full federal allotment for public rehabilitation services and accessing employment support services through Medicaid waivers.
+Additionally, DBVI, OADS and *OBH* have developed and are implementing joint approaches to the workforce development of community rehabilitation providers and business engagement throughout the state.
+Currently, DBVI, OADS and OBH* are in planning meetings *and started* to develop one MOU.

-In addition to providing ongoing employment support to employed individuals who are blind or visually impaired with mental illness through contracts with CRP’s, the DHHS Office of Substance Abuse and Mental Health Services (SAMHS) has the following initiatives currently underway to promote employment among the individuals they serve.
+In addition to providing ongoing employment support to employed individuals who are blind or visually impaired with mental illness through contracts with CRP’s, the DHHS Office of *Behavioral Health (OBH)* has the following initiatives currently underway to promote employment among the individuals they serve.

 Community Employment Specialist Program:

-SAMHS contracts with Maine Medical Center’s Vocational Services to provide Employment Specialists that are embedded in behavioral health organizations across the state to assist individuals living with serious mental illness.
+*OBH* contracts with Maine Medical Center’s Vocational Services to provide Employment Specialists that are embedded in behavioral health organizations across the state to assist individuals living with serious mental illness.
 They assist with career exploration and securing employment, and provide other supports as needed.
 In keeping with best practices, these Employment Specialists work as a team with behavioral health professionals to improve outcomes.
 This service is supplemental and not necessarily a replacement service for vocational rehabilitation services through the DOL Bureau of Rehabilitation Services, DBVI.

 The Clubhouse Model of Psychiatric Rehabilitation: